MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase4.md

 > [!IMPORTANT]
 > If you haven't yet configured IRM on any of your Exchange servers, do just steps 2 and 6.
 >
-> Do all these steps if all the URLs of all your AD RMS clusters are not displayed in the *LicensingLocation* parameter when you run [Get-IRMConfiguration](https://docs.microsoft.com/powershell/module/exchange/encryption-and-certificates/get-irmconfiguration?view=exchange-ps).
+> Do all these steps if all the licensing URLs of all your AD RMS clusters are not displayed in the *LicensingLocation* parameter when you run [Get-IRMConfiguration](https://docs.microsoft.com/powershell/module/exchange/encryption-and-certificates/get-irmconfiguration?view=exchange-ps).

 1. On each Exchange server, locate the following folder and delete all the entries in that folder: **\ProgramData\Microsoft\DRM\Server\S-1-5-18**